alanwsmith/bitty/content/v6.0.0/_docs/_todo.md

 ### Documentation To Add

+- TODO: Create a section for properties/methods that are added to the elements that are passed to the signal functions:

+    - el.isSender

+    - el.isTarget

+    - el.bittyParent

+    - el.bittyParentId

+    - el.bittyId

 - `this.api.localTrigger()` only runs
 function inside the same bitty element
 (i.e. no functions are called in ancestor